zsparal/api-documentation/source/reference/v2/orders-api/create-order-payment.rst

    :type: string
    :condition: optional

-   When creating recurring payments, the ID of a specific :doc:`Mandate </reference/v2/mandates-api/get-mandate>` may be supplied to indicate which of the consumer's accounts should be credited.
+   When creating recurring payments, the ID of a specific :doc:`mandate </reference/v2/mandates-api/get-mandate>` may be supplied to indicate which of the consumer's accounts should be credited.

 You can specify the same :ref:`payment parameters <payment-parameters>` as in the